jatkin-wasti/terraform_notes/README.md

           region = var.region
  }
  ```
-### Calling parameters of resources
+### Using dynamic referencing of resource parameters
-- We might need to reference the ID or other infrastrucutre values that haven't
+- We might need to reference the ID or other infrastructure values that haven't
 been created yet
-- Terraform allows us to do this
+- Terraform allows us to do this dynamically using the resource, it's name and
+the parameter we want
 ### Using system variables
 - We may wish to obfuscate sensitive information in the terraform file, as we
 don't want information such as AWS keys going on GitHub for everyone to see